b3h3moth/UnixCentric/src/Unix_Programming/Link_Library/shared_library/README.md

 ```

 4. Now we must informing the dynamic linker that a shared library doesn't reside
-in the standard directory - `/lib /usr/lib tipically`.
+in the standard directories - `/lib /usr/lib tipically`.
 We can do that by setting
 the `LD_LIBRARY_PATH` environment variable:
 ```
 LD_LIBRARY_PATH=./